alexanderneville/docs/src/unix/shell.md

 ## Variables

 Shell variables may contain characters, strings of characters or numbers.
+Shell has no concept of data types, all variables are really strings, but some may be treated as numbers by external programs.
 Variables are created when a value is assigned to a name.
 Variable names may contain letters and the `_` symbol.
 Single `=` is used for assignment.
 Variable names and values may not be space seperated during assignment.
 Quotes are required to preserve whitespace in strings.

 ```sh
 letters=hello